mhadianfard/gSheetAgent/README.md

 ```sh
 node upload-gas.js
 ```
 Once code is uploaded into your Google Apps Script project, go to your spreadsheet, refresh the browser window and you should see the new `gSheetAgent` menu item.
-Select `Open` or `Setup` to begin.
-Running the script will create a script property that allows you to customize the server URL.
-You can point this to any remote server you spin up, or a local server as described below.
+Select `Setup` to begin.
+This will initialize the add-on and set up necessary properties.
+After setup is complete, you'll be able to use the `Open Sidebar` option to access the agent.

 <kbd><img src="docs/script-server-settings.png" alt="Script Server Settings" height="300"/></kbd>